Alcindo Sartori

 Alcindo Sartori (born 21 October 1967) is a retired Brazilian football player.

+Club career

 He gained experience playing for Flamengo's reserves and made his first team debut in 1986.
 He played with players like Zico and in 1987 he was a member in the U-20 Brazil national team which participated in the FIFA World Youth Championship, scoring 2 goals in 4 games.

 Alcindo played for Flamengo and São Paulo in the Campeonato Brasileiro.

 In 1993, he joined Kashima Antlers in Japan, and with Zico he played a key role in winning the first stage of the J1 League championship, losing in the finals against second stage winners Verdy Kawasaki.

+Personal life

+Sartori's son Igor is also a professional footballer playing for Hong Kong Premier League club Tai Po.